Charles Darwin University

 As one of Australia’s leaders in Indigenous knowledges, CDU is ensuring the rich cultural legacy of our traditional custodians.
 Charles Darwin University and the Batchelor Institute of Indigenous Tertiary Education (BIITE) have collaborated to provide a unique, culturally safe, learning and teaching centre that offers an exciting range of undergraduate and postgraduate courses in Indigenous knowledges and public policy, including degrees in Yolngu studies, Indigenous languages and linguistics, creative and Indigenous writing, social sciences and policy development.

-We also offer undergraduate and postgraduate degrees in health and nursing, education, psychology and play therapy, social work, business and accounting, law, engineering, IT, the arts, environmental science, exercise and sport science, disaster management and humanitarian, community studies and more.
+CDU also offers undergraduate and postgraduate degrees in health and nursing, education, psychology and play therapy, social work, business and accounting, law, engineering, IT, the arts, environmental science, exercise and sport science, disaster management and humanitarian, community studies and more.

-We pave the way for you to achieve your career goals and to gain the qualifications you want.
-So if you’re committed and have a will to learn, we will help you to succeed in your chosen path of study.
+CDU pave the way for you to achieve your career goals and to gain the qualifications you want.
+So if you’re committed and have a will to learn, CDU will help you to succeed in your chosen path of study.